 Screw on shelf backings with 3/4-inch screws, then attach the base to the L-shape cube units with 1-inch screws.
 Secure the peg feet to the base using 1-inch screws.

 If desired, attach magnetic shelves, stick-on hooks, or metal pockets to the inside of the unit, and label with permanent marker.
-Create cork or chalkboards by cutting foam-core board to fit inside one of the the cubes.
+Create cork or chalkboards by cutting foam-core board to fit inside one of the cubes.
 Cover the boards with cork shelf liner or chalkboard contact paper, and add a washi tape tab at the top for easy removal.
+You can use the space under the coat rack as a DIY entryway bench as-is or add a cushion for extra comfort.